dlang-community/awesome-d/README.md

 * [TDPL](http://www.amazon.com/The-Programming-Language-Andrei-Alexandrescu/dp/0321635361/) - *The D Programming Language* by Andrei Alexandrescu.
 * [Programming in D](http://ddili.org/ders/d.en/index.html) - A very detailed book about programming in D by Ali Çehreli  covering many areas of the language.
 Has a free online version and is suitable for beginners.
 * [D Cookbook](http://www.packtpub.com/application-development/d-cookbook) - A recipe-packed reference guide filled with practical tasks that are concisely explained to develop and broaden the user's abilities with the D programming language. by Adam D. Ruppe.
 Here is an interesting [review of the book](http://www.bfilipek.com/2014/08/review-of-d-cookbook.html).
+* [Learning D](https://www.packtpub.com/application-development/learning-d) - This book is intended for those with some background in a C-family language who want to learn how to apply their knowledge and experience to D. (...)
+This book will help you get up to speed with the language and avoid common pitfalls that arise when translating C-family experience to D.

 ## Tutorials
 *D related tutorials.*